Fort Payne in DeKalb County, Alabama — The American South (East South Central)

 Erected 1998 by The Alabama Indian Affairs Commission.

 Location.
 34° 26.345′ N, 85° 43.333′ W. Marker is in Fort Payne, Alabama, in DeKalb County.
-Marker is at the intersection of Godfrey Avenue and Logan Street Southeast, on the right when traveling north on Godfrey Avenue.
+It is at the intersection of Godfrey Avenue and Logan Street Southeast, on the right when traveling north on Godfrey Avenue.
 Touch for map.
 Marker is in this post office area: Fort Payne AL 35967, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Main Street Historic District (about 600 feet away, measured in a direct line); Fort Payne Cabin Historic Site (about 600 feet away); Alabama (approx. 0.3 miles away); Whittler's Corner (approx. 0.3 miles away); Sequoyah (approx. 0.3 miles away); Wills Town Mission (approx. 0.3 miles away); Fort Payne’s Fort (approx. 0.3 miles away); Confederate Monument (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Main Street Historic District (about 600 feet away, measured in a direct line); Fort Payne Cabin Historic Site (about 600 feet away); Fort Payne Residential Historic District (approx. Ό mile away); Alabama (approx. 0.3 miles away); Whittler's Corner (approx. 0.3 miles away); Confederate Monument (approx. 0.4 miles away); Fort Payne Opera House (approx. 0.4 miles away); Sequoyah | Socks | Song | Scenery (approx. 0.4 miles away).
 Touch for a list and map of all markers in Fort Payne.

 Also see . . .
 Trail of Tears.
 "History" entry (Submitted on January 2, 2017, by Byron Hooks of Sandy Springs, Georgia.)

-Photographed By Larry Gertner, April 22, 2021
+Photographed by Larry Gertner, April 22, 2021

 7. "Unto These Hills" Outdoor Drama Retells the Trail of Tears in Cherokee, NC